|

 anger and desire for

-fear, and therefore no guilt to
+and fantasies to fear, and therefore no guilt

 arise in your mind, you can see them not as ugly and fearful, but simply

 as warnings that someone has hurt you somehow.
-Then, knowing youve
+Then, knowing you’ve

 been hurt, and feeling the pain, you can